Unlimited Paid Time Off: Amazing Benefit or Massive Scam?

 As companies battle to attract and retain top-tier talent, they develop new benefits to entice workers to join their teams.

-In theory, unlimited paid time off policies allow employees to take time off whenever needed.
-There’s no cap on their vacation time or sick time.
-Workers can take time to manage their personal affairs or take a much-needed week-long holiday without worrying about how much time off they’ve earned.
+Unlimited PTO policies allow employees to take as much time off as they want whenever they need it.
+There is no cap on their vacation time or sick time.
+Workers can take time off to manage their personal affairs, take a much-needed week-long holiday, or stay home when sick, all without worrying about their leave balances.

 You Can Never Use The Time Off